-Keeping Warm In the Snow: Guide to Layering
+Keeping Warm In the Snow: Guide to Layering For Skiing, Snowboarding and Winter Adventures

 To keep nice and warm in the snow, the first thing most people think about is getting hold of a nice warm ski jacket and some cosy ski pants.